shondle/Solace/README.md

 # Solace

-The new way to submit immutable reports that are saved on the blockchain.
+Solace is a decentralized application (dApp) that facilitates anonymous incident reports.
+By leveraging blockchain's transaction finality and scalability, Solace democratizes tamper-proof reporting.
+Furthermore, Solace's reliance on an immutable peer-to-peer network mandates accountability from all parties involved: namely authoritative figures.

+**Winner of HackTX 2022 Hedera Chain  and BNB Chain Honorable Mention

 **Replace each address in respective Act.js source code (to use on of either networks)-**

+## To Test Solace

+Deploy using the following addresses-
-Solana address (deployed with Neon EVM Devnet) - 0xbDf2234cb45896C2c7FD7375a7075385Ed3886C0

-Binance address (deployed with Smart Chain Devnet)- 0xfA91A70901DbBF34127Cd1D0Bb2cDeeEF8fb7C2A
+Solana address (deployed with Neon EVM Devnet) - 0xbDf2234cb45896C2c7FD7375a7075385Ed3886C0 Binance address (deployed with Smart Chain Devnet)- 0xfA91A70901DbBF34127Cd1D0Bb2cDeeEF8fb7C2A

 ## Sample Inputs
-**Use the following when deploying Solidity source code.
-Easiest way is through Remix online IDE**
+**Use the following when deploying Solidity source code, and use these inputs to create a decenentralized report.**

 //Sample input for new info function